pminkov/chrome-link-shortcuts/README.md

 #### Where are link shortcuts stored?

-The data is stored in [Chrome Sync](https://www.google.com/settings/chrome/sync).
-I don't have any access to it.
+The links are stored in your bookmarks.
+They're in a directory called "Link Shortcuts" inside the "Other Bookmarks" directory.

 #### Do you track what pages I'm visiting?